GaryQ-physics/swmfio/README.md

 # 1 Overview

 `swmfio` reads magnetosphere and ionosphere data files from an [SWMF](https://clasp.engin.umich.edu/research/theory-computational-methods/swmf-downloadable-software/) run.
-For the (BATSRUS) magnetosphere module, it reads `.out`, `.tree`, and `.info` files.
-For the (RIM) ionosphere module, it reads `.tec` files (for RIM `.idl` files, use [SpacePy](https://spacepy.github.io/autosummary/spacepy.pybats.rim.html)).
-Although [SpacePy](https://spacepy.org) contains a BATRSUS native file reader, it returns an unstructured grid, which makes interpolation (needed for field line tracing) much slower.
+* For the BATSRUS magnetosphere module, it reads native `.out`, `.tree`, and `.info` files or CCMC `.cdf` files containing the same information.
+(Although [SpacePy](https://spacepy.org) contains a BATRSUS native file reader, it returns an unstructured grid, which makes interpolation (that was needed for field line tracing) much slower.)

-`swmfio`  also reads CCMC `.cdf` files, which contain most of the information contained in the native BATSRUS magnetosphere files.
+* For the RIM ionosphere module, it reads `.tec` files or CCMC `.cdf` files containing the same information (for RIM `.idl` files, use [SpacePy](https://spacepy.github.io/autosummary/spacepy.pybats.rim.html)).

 For BATSRUS files, `swmfio` returns a [Numba](https://numba.pydata.org/) class, with the simulation data in arrays as class attributes and interpolation and differentiation as class methods.

-For RIM files, returns a tuple `(data_arr, varidx, units)`, where `data_arr` is a NumPy array with the data, `varidx` is a Numba typed dictionary which maps variable name strings to their corresponding index in `data_arr`, and `units` is a dictionary of units.
+For RIM files, `swmfio` returns a tuple `(data, varidx, units)`, where `data` is an NumPy `ndarray` with the data, `varidx` is a dictionary that maps variable name strings to their corresponding index in `data`, and `units`.

-`swmfio` also provides a function to output the magnetosphere (BATSRUS) data on a native grid to a VTK file as either an unstructured voxel or hexahedra grid.
+`swmfio` also provides a function to output the magnetosphere (BATSRUS) data on a native grid to a [VTK](https://vtk.org/) file as either an unstructured voxel or hexahedra grid.

 This package has similar functionality to the Julia package [`Batsrus.jl`](https://github.com/henry2004y/Batsrus.jl) with the exception that in `swmfio`